Next Trial -

 Trial Grounds Maintenance Reminder - Our Forest Service permit requires we fill in all dog holes and spread out any horse manure as well as clean up camp areas prior to leaving the trial grounds.
 The cleanup requirement also applies to our Sonoita BLM grounds.

-Our 2023 - 2024 Regional Champion Mosier and Brian Rebello
+Our 2024 - 2025 Regional Champion Bailey and Randy Dombrowski

 SEE The Regional Championship results here READ the Annual Meeting Minutes here